 Easily recognisable by its distinctive snake-skin markings, the snakes head fritillaria is a bulb that grows a bell-shaped flower in various pinks and purples.
 These unusual flowers are perfect for filling in gaps in your flower bed thanks to their elegant colour markings and short stature.
 The average snakes head fritillaria stands at around 30cm (12 inches) and are perfect for accenting areas of your flower bed that need more attention.
 A beautiful and rare plant that should be on everyone’s essential Spring bulb list.

-Ensuring that your garden is ready for Spring will give you a head start in the coming year.
-This can be achieved by planting some spring flowering bulbs now, before the winter chill sets in.
+Make sure your garden is ready for spring by planting your bulbs before the winter chill and wet sets in.